 The current research suggests there is not enough evidence that it has benefits over other types of running.
 For example, a 2016 review published in Revista Española de Podología, looked at various studies on barefoot running and found that it did not provide greater benefits over running with sneakers or minimalist footwear (shoes that have minimal midsole to mimic running barefoot).
 The researchers also found no notable differences in injury rates when looking at studies that compared running barefoot with sneakers or minimalist footwear.

 Walking barefoot inside your home

 As people’s living rooms and bedrooms are quickly doubling as office spaces, the favorable no-footwear option has also become the norm.
-But similar to barefoot running, walking around in bare feet may or may not be harmful, depending on your circumstances.
+Some people never have shoes on at home as it is considered unsanitary or culturally inappropriate.
+Similar to barefoot running, walking around in bare feet may or may not be harmful, depending on your circumstances.

 What’s more, you can experience soft tissue and bone issues just from being barefoot, particularly if you have an existing health condition or foot problem.

 “In the setting of prolonged walking or standing barefoot or with improper shoe wear, people are rendered vulnerable to developing foot problems because of this increase in time spent on their feet in the absence of proper support,” explains Dr. Brief.
 “Without arch supports, heel padding, and cushion for the ball of the foot, problems will inevitably arise for many individuals.”
 (Here’s what could be causing pain in the ball of your foot.)